apache/subversion/packages/windows-innosetup/Readme.txt

   This package is needed for making documentation.

-  Unzip the files inside docbook-xsl-*.**.*.zip to a folder named xsl which resides under doc\book\tools in your working copy of the svnbook repository.
+  Unzip the files inside docbook-xsl-*.**.*.zip to a folder named xsl which resides under src\tools in your working copy of the svnbook repository.
   Rename the unpacked top level folder from "docbook-xsl-x.xx.x" to "xsl", the result should be like this:
     src\tools\xsl